Lighthouse on Central BC coast

 Frequently asked questions

-A number of questions are pretty common when people find out what we're doing.
-Here are some of them.
+Questions are common when people find out what we did.
+Here are a few.

 Q: What made you decide to change course and go voyaging?